-Female mentors make women more liberal, men more conservative
+Female mentors make women more egalitarian.
+They also make men more conservative.

 What happened